cellgeni/OMERO_tools/README.md

 **ann2Xenium_v2.py** - is basically the same as **ann2Xenium.py**, the only difference is how do you pass your OMERO credentials. in this version you will need to store your credentials in configuration file (so job can be runned non-interactively).
 Then make sure the configuration file is well protected (or delete you OMERO credentials from configuration file just after the job is done)
 TODO: change the code the way that it can read environmental parameters from bash, in this case credentials will not be stored anywhere in the file

+**transfer_annotations_different_OMERO_servers.py** - transfer annotations for *same* images between 2 different OMERO servers.
+Before running it make sure you have access to both datasets in both OMERO servers.
+Details for both servers (host adresses and ports) should be hardcoded in the main function (*omero_id_1* corresponds to the server from which you copy annotations and *omero_id_2* - destination server).
+As input you have to provide csv file with 2 columns: *omero_id_1* and *omero_id_2* where you have to specify image IDs in each server.
+The code will ask your credentials for both servers at the beginning of the execution

 ## Preparation

 Install conda environment using **environment.yml**.
 Make sure you have admin credentials for OMERO before running the script.
 Make a csv table file with information about OMERO ID of the sample, path to SpaceRanger output and rotational information.
 See **example.csv**